 At 1084 metres, Kjerag towers above the other peaks along the Lysefjord.
 It has been traditional to admire this mountain face from the fjord, but in recent years, it has become increasingly popular to walk up the path to the plateau.
 Most people are happy just to enjoy the view of the Lysefjord from the plateau itself, but for some hikers, the climax of the excursion is to be photographed on the Kjeragbolten, a round rock wedged solidly in a mountain crevice.
 Kjerag has also become a popular attraction for mountain climbers and base jumpers.

 If you have your own car, you can either take the ferry or drive through Sirdal to Lysebotn (closed road during winter from around October to May/June, contact Statens vegvesen, phone 175).
 Parking: There is a parking with a fee at Øygardstøl.
 If you are travelling without a car, there are several options for car rentals in the region.
 It is possible to pick up your rental car at the Stavanger International Airport, Sola.

 Season: June - September.

 The hike starts from the parking (fee) at Øygardstøl south of the Lysefjord by Lysevegen above Lysebotn.
 Located here is a service facility with toilets and tourist information.
-The demanding trail will take you up and down hilly mountaintops, and the difference of altitude is 570 metres.
+The demanding trail will take you up and down hilly mountaintops, and the difference of altitude is 460 metres.
 It is always important to take weather precautions.
 If there is snow in the mountain it is not recommended to do the hike, or you should use a nature guide.
 Remember good footwear, preferably mountain shoes, warm clothing, food and drinks.
 Should the weather indicate difficult conditions, please use walking sticks/ski poles on the hike.
 A general good physical fitness is necessary.
 To avoid the loss of daylight on your return hike, you must not embark on this hike too late in the day.
 Get informed on the time for sunset as well as other weather conditions.
 Recommended related article - top 10 practical tips for your hike.